opteron-coin/opteron/contrib/rpm/README.md

 The `build-unix.md` file recommends building against BerkeleyDB 4.8.30.
-Even if that is the version your Linux distribution ships with, it probably is a good idea to build Astral Core against a static version of that library compiled according to the instructions in the `build-unix.md` file so that any changes the distribution may make in the future will not result in a problem for users.
+Even if that is the version your Linux distribution ships with, it probably is a good idea to build opteron Core against a static version of that library compiled according to the instructions in the `build-unix.md` file so that any changes the distribution may make in the future will not result in a problem for users.